Join the cast of the New York Renaissance Faire

 All auditioners should prepare the standard audition requirements.

 Fight Guild and Academy

 Robin Hood and his Merry Band defend the poor from the nefarious Sheriff of Nottingham and his thuggish Guards, while Sailors of the Royal Navy chase down the scurviest Pirates of the high seas!
 Individual combat and group melees are staged throughout the day, including two Combat Chess Matches, Naval stunt combat scenes, and a Final Showdown armed melee.
 Both male and female actor-combatants are encouraged to audition — many roles are available.
-Combat evaluations will be held on Callback Sunday by invitation (based upon your initial audition, training, and expressed interest in a fight call) as well as on the optional Fighter-Only audition date May 11.
-See registration form for details.

 The marvelous Fae bring magic and wonder to Sterling Shire.
 The Faerie Queen and her Seelie Court have encamped in the deep woods, where their enchantments draw the hearts of children and adults alike.
 Our Fae communicate through focused movement, dance, and play, but do not speak.
 Performers wishing to join the Fae will be evaluated on the basis of movement and focus.
 These roles require tremendous stamina, patience, teamwork, and creativity.

 This troupe is for dynamic individuals looking to bring a fully fleshed character to life on the streets of Sterling Shire.
 Each Villager is a unique, offbeat, and unforgettable creation of the actor, whose improvisational skills will empower them to become playwright, performer, and most importantly, ambassador to our thousands of visitors.
 The Villagers are invited to exercise their full range of performance skills incorporating music, dance, improv, and storytelling.

 Guilde of St. George – The Court of Queen Elizabeth